yhoogstrate/fuma/README.md

 Overlap based matching is the default matching scheme of FuMa.
 It considers two fusion genes identical if both the genes sets, the left and the right, have at least one overlapping gene in common.
 This scheme is less stringent than matching using subset based matching and has a few noteworthy characteristics:

  - **Long genes.** Long genes may span more other genes by chance.
 Therefore, two distant fusion genes that also overlap the same long genes, may be matched only because they both overlap the same long gene.
 (See [example 1](#example-1-long-genes))
  - **Set expansion or set shrinkage.** When two (input) fusion genes match, the matched fusion gene has to have annotated genes based on the gene sets of the two (input) fusion genes.
-There are two possible sets to return; either the intersect (all genes shared by both) or the union (all genes).
-When we use the union, those genes that are present in only one or both gene sets, we introduce a problem we refer to as *set expansion*, which will result in an outcome that is dependent on the order of matching and on the iteration depth.
-This is very undesirable behavior and therefore FuMa returns the intersect.
-But the intersect genes may create gene sets that are smaller than both gene sets initually used for matching.
+There are two sets that make sense to return; the intersect (all genes shared by both) or the union (all genes).
+When we use the union, those genes that are present in only one or in both gene sets, we introduce a problem we refer to as *set expansion*, which will result in an outcome that is dependent on the order of matching and on the iteration depth.
+This is very undesirable behavior and therefore FuMa returns the intersect instead.
+But the intersect of two gene sets may create a gene sets that are smaller than both gene sets initually used for matching.
 We refer to this as *set shrinkage*.
-For example, if set ('GREEN','BLUE') is being matched with ('BLUE','RED'), the set of overlapping genes will be ('BLUE').
-This is different from the subset method, because there the smallest initial gene set is being returned since that's the set shared by both fusion genes.
+For example, if set (*GREEN*, *BLUE*) is being matched with (*BLUE*, *RED*), the set of overlapping genes will be (*BLUE*).
+This is different from the subset method, because there the smallest initial gene set is being returned, since that's the set shared by both fusion genes.
+Therefore the gene sets in the subset method will never become smaller than the gene set of the smallest input gene set.
 (See [example 2](#2-set-expansion-and-shrinkage))

 #### Example 1: long genes ####